 Thrills, murders, secrets, mysteries … and a very South African story.
-The perfect excuse to cuddle up and enjoy a couple of good reads while you have all this extra time at home.
+The perfect excuse to grab a solar lamp and enjoy load-shedding

 We’re massive fans of Evan Smoak, who as a youngster was taken from his foster home, code-named Orphan X and trained to be a lethal weapon in a top secret Cold War programme.
 On discovering the programme was evil, he escaped, and used his considerable skills to help people in dire need.
 Into The Fire by Gregg Hurwitz is the fifth Orphan X thriller – and a riveting stand-alone read.
 Do yourself a favour – if you haven’t already done so, read the first four too.
 Outstanding.
 Penguin, R290.